munterfi/archgis/README.md

 ## Partition the disk

 Now the disk has to be partitioned.
 There are a variety of tools such as `fdisk` or `cfdisk` to do this.
 Create a primary partition and a swap partition.
 If desired, another partition can be created for `/home`.
-The swap partition should be abut the same size as the systems RAM.
+The swap partition should be about the same size as the systems RAM.

 ``` bash
 cfdisk